profolsen/Footnote/README.md

 * ldi val (0xD) | (... -> val...) this instruction pushes the next value onto the stack.

 <b>Wait...
 No Pop?</b>
 It is true that there is no pop instruction.
-However, a value can be popped off the stack easily by doing the following sequence of instructions in order:
+With good memory management, being able to pop a value of the stack is unnecessary.
+However, if popping is something you just can't do without, the following sequence of instructions will pop a value off the stack:
 0. -> x y...
 1. dup -> x x y...
-2. 0 -> 0 x x y...
+2. zero -> 0 x x y...
 3. sub -> -x x y...
 4. add -> 0 y...
 5. add -> y...

 The disclaimer here is of course that this only works if there's more than one value on the stack.
-In general, you'll find that with good memory management, popping is unnecessary.
-However, if you can't do without it, just have the first instruction in your program be 0, that way you can always pop a value off the stack if you want.
+This problem can be easily avoided by just pushing a zero on the stack at the beginning of program execution.

 <b>System Calls.</b>
 When describing various system calls, the following format is used: